vparizot/vparizot.github.io/_pages/lab7.md

 The source code for the project can be found in the associated [Github repository](https://github.com/vparizot/e155-lab7).

 ## Design
-The size limitations on the FPGA makes it so that we are unable to implement AES as a series of combinational logic.
+The size limitations on the FPGA makes it so that I was unable to implement AES as a series of combinational logic.
 As a result, my design reuses modules setting the outputs of a round to be the inputs of the next round.

 My design goes through ten rounds, where the round being implemented influences the flow of the signals through the modules.
 For example, the output for rounds 1-9 passes through the mixColumns module, while for round 10 it does not.